nilsreichardt/mcp-domain-availability/README.md

 2. **Rate limiting**:
    - Large bulk checks may hit rate limits from DNS/WHOIS services
-   - Consider checking smaller batches if experiencing timeouts
+   - The tool uses a semaphore to limit concurrent requests to 20

-### Configuration issues
+#### Configuration issues
 If the MCP server isn't starting:

 1. **Verify configuration syntax**: